For Current Families

 - Straight or Bow ties for boys (Boys ties must be purchased from the school office).

-- Boys may wear Herringbone Grey or Navy slacks/shorts
+- Optional Herringbone Grey slacks/shorts

 - Optional sweaters for girls and boys (cardigans, vest, v-necks)